Analytic approximations to the strengths of near-threshold optical Feshbach resonances: Derivation of the analytic formulas

-The first, $\partial E_b/\partial \nu$, is the local vibrational spacing in the excited state.
-The second depends on $D_C=V_e'(R_C)-V_g'(R_C)$, the difference between the excited- and ground-state potential slopes at $R_C$.
+In this work we will aim to analytically approximate these terms.
+The first term, $\partial E_b/\partial \nu$, is the local vibrational spacing in the excited state.
+The second depends on the difference $D_C$ between the excited- and ground-state potential slopes taken at the Condon point $R_C$: $D_C = V_e'(R_C)-V_g'(R_C)$.
+We will treat the two together in section~\ref{ssec:spacing}.
 The third term is the squared ground state wavefunction at the Condon point.
 The last is a phase correction term~\cite{Ciurylo2006} that will improve our model for the more deeply bound states where the difference between $R_C$ and the classical outer turning point $R_t$ can be substantial.
-For very weakly bound states $R_C\approx R_t$ and Eq.~(\ref{eq:spa}) reduces to the well known reflection approximation~\cite{Jablonski1945, Julienne1996, Bohn1999, Boisseau2000}.
+For very weakly bound states of a resonant-dipole system the Condon point $R_C$ is very close the outer turning point $R_t$ and Eq.~(\ref{eq:spa}) reduces to the well known reflection approximation~\cite{Jablonski1945, Julienne1996, Bohn1999, Boisseau2000}:

 The stationary phase approximation works best when the two molecular potentials $V_e$ and $V_g$ are very different: while in the r-d case this is usually true unless the r-d interaction is very weak, for vdw systems this implies an excited state interaction coefficient $C_6^e$ significantly larger than the ground state $C_6^g$~\cite{Ciurylo2006}.